Logging in Envio HyperIndex

 });

-// inside your handler
+// Inside your handler

-exception ExmapleException(string) // Example of an exception
+exception ExampleException(string) // Example of an exception

 context.log.errorWithExn(

-ExmapleException("some error processing the event"),
+ExampleException("Error processing event"),

 )